 You can include and/or exclude elements from a root or path field.
 This is useful if you know you will never want to search some element content.
 This section describes how MarkLogic Server determines what content is included in the field and what is not when you include and/or exclude elements from the field configuration.

-This section describes the options available in the configuration and includes the following parts:
+This section describes the options available in the configuration.